Skip to main content

 Not Recommended

 Developer-only framework requiring Python proficiency, ML evaluation methodology knowledge, and understanding of prompt optimization concepts.
-Not suitable for no-code or vibe coding approaches.
+Not suitable for no-code or vibe coding approaches — the value proposition is specifically in programmatic optimization for engineers who can define metrics and evaluation sets.

 Learn about Vibe Coding →